 How about making this easy idea to age terracotta pots using lime for a vintage look?

-Why Age Terra Cotta Pots With Lime?
+Lime: The Secret Ingredient To Age Terra Cotta Pots

-Another reason is that lime can help to reduce the porosity of the terracotta, making it less likely to absorb water and therefore less prone to cracking or breaking over time.
+Another reason is that lime can help reduce the porosity of the terracotta, making it less likely to absorb water and therefore less prone to cracking or breaking over time.
 This is because the lime reacts with the clay in the pot, forming a layer of calcium carbonate on the surface that can help to seal it.

-To age a terracotta pot with lime, you can mix together hydrated lime (also known as slaked lime) with water to form a paste, and then apply it to the surface of the pot using a brush or sponge.
+To age a terracotta pot with lime, you can mix hydrated lime (also known as slaked lime) with water to form a paste, and then apply it to the surface of the pot using a brush or sponge.
 The lime will dry and form a white film on the surface of the pot, which will gradually weather and wear away over time, giving the pot an aged appearance.
 It is important to note that lime can be caustic, so it is recommended to wear gloves and eye protection when working with it.

 Supplies List for the Aging Process:

-- Organic Garden lime – garden center
+- Organic Garden Lime – garden center

 - New terra cotta pots – Home Depot or Dollar Tree

 - plastic container